What is a genome?

 We refer to these as ‘heritable genome editing interventions’ since the altered DNA may be passed to future generations.

 One use of heritable genome editing interventions would be to have a child while excluding a particular heritable disorder that the child might have inherited from their biological parents.
-However, there are many complexities in the relationship between genomes and individuals’ wellbeing, so even if genome editing could ensure the child did not have the a genetic variant associated with a particular disorder, the ‘health’ of that future person could not be guaranteed.
+However, there are many complexities in the relationship between genomes and individuals’ wellbeing, so even if genome editing could ensure the child did not have a genetic variant associated with a particular disorder, the ‘health’ of that future person could not be guaranteed.

 Current use and availability